 • Root Planing – Infected and damaged parts of the teeth are removed.
 The teeth are then smoothed out.

 In both procedures, dentists use specialized tools, including scrapers, lasers, scalers, and ultrasonic cleaners.
 They also use local anesthetic and antibiotics.

 What to Expect during and after Deep Cleaning

 The procedure takes an hour or two during which the dentist works on only one-half or one-quarter of your mouth.
 You then come back for more procedures until the whole mouth has been cleaned.

 After the cleaning, wait for at least 24 hours before brushing your teeth with a soft-bristle toothbrush.
 Then resume flossing after a few days.
 And visit your dentist for a follow-up.

 Although no amount of brushing can get rid of the dental plaque hidden under your gumline, the bacteria can still be removed.
-Schedule deep cleaning appointments.
+Schedule deep cleaning appointments with your Dental Excellence dentist in Woden, ACT.
 Then take better care of your teeth.